Made in Yorkshire

 his youthful antagonist, who won eight games to his opponent’s six.

-were scored as drawn games.
+scored as drawn games.

 ladies and gentlemen made the excursion to Saltburn.
 Luncheon was